TomBekor/LipsDontLie/README.md

 **Important: remember to download our pretrained models [here](https://drive.google.com/drive/folders/1-udLFTgkJSemyzciD0PJwOZvXNJ50AZS?usp=sharing "here"), or create them by running ``run.py``**

 ### Training :weight_lifting:
+In order to train the model with the preprocessed videos:

+ 1. Unzip the preprocessed GRID dataset:
+ On Linux, use the command `unzip npy_folders.zip`.
+Make sure to have both `npy_landmarks`, and `npy_alignments` directories located in your project root.
+2. Run `run.py` - Training and validation metrics will be save under the `metrics` directory.
+3. To check the test-set word accuracy, run `test-evaluation.py`.

-In order to train the models from scratch:
+In order to train the models from **scratch**:
-1. Download the desired videos to train on from the GRID corpus which can be found [here](http://spandh.dcs.shef.ac.uk/gridcorpus/ "here").
+4. Download the desired videos to train on from the GRID corpus which can be found [here](http://spandh.dcs.shef.ac.uk/gridcorpus/ "here").
 Make sure that you download the **high quality videos** and the corresponding word alignments.

-2. Put the videos in the project directory according to the following path format: ``videos/[speaker_id]/[video.mpg]``.
+5. Put the videos in the project directory according to the following path format: ``videos/[speaker_id]/[video.mpg]``.

     Put the alignments according to the following path format: ``alignments/[speaker_id]/[alignment.align]``.

-3. Change the ``SPEAKERS`` attribute in the ``config.py`` file to a list containing all the speaker ids to train on.
+6. Change the ``SPEAKERS`` attribute in the ``config.py`` file to a list containing all the speaker ids to train on.

-4. Run ``preprocess.py``.
-This might take a while.
+7. Run ``preprocess.py``.
+This might take a while

-5. Run ``run.py``.
+8. Run ``run.py``.

+10. To check the test-set word accuracy, run `test-evaluation.py`.

 ## Libraries to Install :books: